-After exhausting activities to help a human colony settle, the Entrispe crew is delighted to take the first-ever shore leave on Edo, an extremely friendly planet.
+After exhausting activities to help a human colony settle, the Enterprise crew is delighted to take their first-ever shore leave on Edo, an extremely friendly planet.
 Half in jest, Picard says it seems to too good to be true, an Eden-like playground.
-Alas, it is, for teaching native adolescents football, Wesley unwittingly commits a minor transgression in the zone where all errors suffer the single punishment: death by painless injection.
-Aboard, the senior officers can't work out what entity defying even the known laws of nature is facing and testing them.
-It turns to be Edo's 'god', who is fiercely protective of his 'children' and learned all Federation facts by reading data, so violating the prime Directive to save Wesly might arouse his fatal wrath.
+Alas, it is, for while teaching native adolescents football, Wesley unwittingly commits a minor transgression in the zone where all errors suffer the single punishment: death by painless injection.
+Back aboard Enterprise, the senior officers struggle with an entity defying even the known laws of nature, which is facing and testing them.
+It turns out to be Edo's 'god', who is fiercely protective of his 'children', and learned all Federation knowledge from their database, and intends to hold them to their laws.
+Thus, violating the Prime Directive to save Wesley might arouse the fatal wrath of this 'god'.
 Written by

 Did You Know?

 The leg of a light stand can be seen to the left of Picard in the opening bridge scene.
 See more

 Lieutenant Geordi La Forge

 They're wild in some ways, actually puritanical in others.
 Neat as pins, ultra-lawful; and they make love at the drop of a hat.

 Star Trek: The Next Generation Main Title

 Composed by Jerry Goldsmith